igamenovoer/PeiDocker/docs/index.md

 - If `/hard/volume/xxx` is found, then `/soft/xxx` is a link to `/hard/volume/xxx`.
 - Otherwise, if `/hard/image/xxx` is found, then `/soft/xxx` is a link to `/hard/image/xxx`.

 As such, you can switch between in-image storage and external storage by mounting into `/hard/volume/xxx`, and this behavious is already present in the generated `docker-compose.yml` file based on your `user_config.yml`.
-Note that only predefined directories (`apps`, `data`, `workspace`) are linked, others will be ignored.
+Note that only predefined directories (`app`, `data`, `workspace`) are linked, others will be ignored.

 ## Project directory layout